krahets/hello-algo/docs-en/chapter_computational_complexity/time_complexity.md

     }
     ```

-Let the number of operations of the algorithm be a function of the size of the input data $n$, denoted as $T(n)$ , then the number of operations of the above function is:
+Suppose the number of operations of the algorithm is a function of the input data size $n$, denoted as $T(n)$.
+Then, the operation count for the above function is:

 $$
 T(n) = 3 + 2n
 $$

-$T(n)$ is a primary function, which indicates that the trend of its running time growth is linear, and thus its time complexity is of linear order.
+Since $T(n)$ is a linear function, indicating that its runtime trend is linear, its time complexity is of linear order.

-We denote the time complexity of the linear order as $O(n)$ , and this mathematical notation is called the "big $O$ notation big-$O$ notation", which denotes the "asymptotic upper bound" of the function $T(n)$.
+We denote linear order time complexity as $O(n)$, a mathematical symbol known as "Big $O$ notation."
+It represents the "asymptotic upper bound" of the function $T(n)$.

-Time complexity analysis is essentially the computation of asymptotic upper bounds on the "number of operations function $T(n)$", which has a clear mathematical definition.
+Essentially, time complexity analysis calculates the asymptotic upper bound of the "operation count function $T(n)$" and has a precise mathematical definition.

-!!! abstract "Function asymptotic upper bound"
+!!! abstract "Asymptotic Upper Bound"

-    If there exists a positive real number $c$ and a real number $n_0$ such that $T(n) \leq c \cdot f(n)$ for all $n > n_0$ , then it can be argued that $f(n)$ gives an asymptotic upper bound on $T(n)$ , denoted as $T(n) = O(f(n))$ .
+    If there exists a positive real number $c$ and a real number $n_0$ such that for all $n > n_0$, it holds that $T(n) \leq c \cdot f(n)$, then we can consider $f(n)$ to provide an asymptotic upper bound for $T(n)$, denoted as $T(n) = O(f(n))$.

-As shown in the figure below, computing the asymptotic upper bound is a matter of finding a function $f(n)$ such that $T(n)$ and $f(n)$ are at the same growth level as $n$ tends to infinity, differing only by a multiple of the constant term $c$.
+As illustrated in Figure 2-8, calculating the asymptotic upper bound involves finding a function $f(n)$ such that, as $n$ approaches infinity, $T(n)$ and $f(n)$ are of the same order of growth, differing only by a constant factor $c$.

 ![asymptotic upper bound of function](time_complexity.assets/asymptotic_upper_bound.png)

-## Method Of Projection

-Asymptotic upper bounds are a bit heavy on math, so don't worry if you feel you don't have a full solution.
-Because in practice, we only need to master the projection method, and the mathematical meaning can be gradually comprehended.
+<p align="center">Figure 2-8: Asymptotic Upper Bound of a Function</p>

+## Estimation Approach

+The concept of the asymptotic upper bound might seem mathematically dense, but don’t worry if you don’t fully grasp it yet.
+In practical applications, understanding the estimation approach is enough to gradually comprehend its mathematical significance.

-By definition, after determining $f(n)$, we can get the time complexity $O(f(n))$.
-So how to determine the asymptotic upper bound $f(n)$?
-The overall is divided into two steps: first count the number of operations, and then determine the asymptotic upper bound.
+Once $f(n)$ is determined according to the definition, we can derive the time complexity $O(f(n))$.
+So, how do we determine the asymptotic upper bound $f(n)$?
+It generally involves two steps: first, counting the number of operations, and then determining the asymptotic upper bound.

-### The First Step: Counting The Number Of Operations
+### First Step: Counting the Number of Operations

-For the code, it is sufficient to calculate from top to bottom line by line.
-However, since the constant term $c \cdot f(n)$ in the above $c \cdot f(n)$ can take any size, **the various coefficients and constant terms in the number of operations $T(n)$ can be ignored**.
-Based on this principle, the following counting simplification techniques can be summarized.
+Analyze the code line by line from top to bottom.
+However, since the constant $c$ in $c \cdot f(n)$ can be any size, **various coefficients and constants in $T(n)$ can be disregarded**.
+Based on this principle, we can summarize the following simplification techniques for counting:

-1. **Ignore the constant terms in $T(n)$**.
-Since none of them are related to $n$, they have no effect on the time complexity.
+1. **Ignore constant terms in $T(n)$**.
+Since they are unrelated to $n$ and do not impact time complexity.
-2. **omits all coefficients**.
-For example, loops $2n$ times, $5n + 1$ times, etc., can be simplified and notated as $n$ times because the coefficients before $n$ have no effect on the time complexity.
+2. **Omit all coefficients**.
+For example, looping $2n$ times or $5n + 1$ times can be simplified to $n$ times, as the coefficients before $n$ have no impact on time complexity.
-3. **Use multiplication** when loops are nested.
-The total number of operations is equal to the product of the number of operations of the outer and inner levels of the loop, and each level of the loop can still be nested by applying the techniques in points `1.` and `2.` respectively.
+3. **Multiply when dealing with nested loops**.
+The total number of operations equals the product of the number of operations in the outer and inner loops, and each loop can still apply the first and second techniques separately.

-Given a function, we can use the above trick to count the number of operations.
+Given a function, we can use these techniques to count the number of operations.

 === "Python"